niko-roether/niji/README.md

 ## Getting started

 The first step is picking the modules you'd like to use.
-A basic configuration for `~/.config/niji/config.toml` might look like this:
+Take a look at the [built-in modules list](#builtin-modules) A basic configuration for `~/.config/niji/config.toml` might look like this:

 ```toml
 modules = ["hyprland", "waybar"]